banner-bg

 What can preschoolers do in the process of helping the Earth?

-While at home or school, children should be encouraged to turn off the lights or running water when not in use, pick up litter, help in recycling plastic and cans, and donate their toys.
+While at home or school, encourage children to turn off the lights or water when not in use, pick up litter, help in recycling plastic and cans, and donate their toys.

 What can children plant during Earth Day?